iakashchoudhary/Pokemon-DashBoard/README.md

 ## Overview

 The Pokémon Dashboard offers a comprehensive view of various Pokémon statistics, including but not limited to, Pokémon types, abilities, and other key metrics.
-This dashboard helps users to explore and analyze Pokémon data in a visually appealing and intuitive manner.
+This dashboard helps users to explore and analyze Pokémon data in a visually appealing and intuitiv manner.

 ## Features